 AH 322 - Between Conformity and Provocation: German Art from 1933 to the Present

-This course presents German art over the course of nearly 80 years.
-We’ll start off with the struggle for the “right” art during Nazi-time and will explore and analyse the conditions of conformity, persecution and exile and the outcome in this phase of time.
-The following part will be dedicated to the development of German art since 1945, which was deeply influenced by the need of a complete new beginning, also implementing new forms like action art.
-We will also investigate the ways in which artists in West Germany came to terms with the legacy of Nazi-art and how the East German state attempted to influence the artists to serve the socialistic state ideals.
-Finally there will be a revision of recent German art, both paintings and also other genres like object art and media and performance art.
+This course presents German art over a period of more than 100 years.
+We’ll start off with the so-called “Modern Style” around 1900, then we’ll have a close look at Expressionism before we struggle for the “right-wing” art during Nazi-time and will explore and analyze the conditions of conformity, persecution and exile and the outcome during this phase of time.
+The following part will be dedicated to the development of German art since 1945, which was deeply influenced by the need for a complete new beginning, also implementing new forms such as abstract art.
+We will also investigate the ways in which artists in Germany came to terms with the legacy of Nazi-art and how the Cold War and the 80’s took part in the so-called post-modernism.
+Finally, there will be a revision of recent German art, including photography and sculpture, and we will close with a discussion about what art is or can be.

 Course Information